 Certain enumerated felonies are made even more severe if they are accomplished with the use of a firearm.
-For a first offense a violation of this law will result in a mandatory three year prison sentence.
+For a first offense, a violation of this law will result in a mandatory three-year prison sentence.
+Those facing charges might consult with a probation violation lawyer to understand their rights and options.
 A second offense, even if it occurred during the same event, carries a mandatory five year prison sentence.
 These laws make already serious crimes even tougher if the Commonwealth is able to get a conviction.

 Under Virginia law, if a driver or passenger in a motor vehicle intentionally fires a gun, it can be classified as a class 5 felony.
 Even if another person on the road felt afraid that you were going to cause injury or death, you can be charged.
 In Virginia, guns and vehicles are not a good combination.